-Postgraduates take part in organising conferences and study days, play leading roles in departmental and faculty-based online journals (the Bristol Journal of English Studies, and Harts and Minds), and are active in research clusters and reading groups.
+Postgraduates take part in organising conferences and study days, play leading roles in the faculty-based online journal Harts and Minds, and are active in research clusters and reading groups.
 The successful completion of an innovative research project, with the guidance of demanding and stimulating supervisors, remains at the heart of postgraduate study.
 We aim to deliver that outcome, but we also want your experience to be enriched by wider academic contacts and by focused, helpful professional development.

-All of the department's researchers have interests that coincide with (but are not limited to) four major areas:
+All of the department’s researchers have interests that coincide with (but are not limited to) the following areas:

 - Poetry and Poetics

 The departmental research seminar, which meets throughout the academic session, is the principal forum for academic staff and graduate students to present and discuss their recent research.
 At each session there is a mix of speakers from outside Bristol, graduate students and members of staff.
-Two annual lectures - the Churchill Lecture and the Tucker-Cruse Lecture - also bring distinguished scholars from outside the University; many other events are organised within the Faculty of Arts through BIRTHA (Bristol Institute for the Arts and Humanities), and across the University by the IAS (Institute for Advanced Studies), a major forum for interdisciplinary research.
+Two annual lectures - the Churchill Lecture and the Tucker-Cruse Lecture - also bring distinguished scholars from outside the University; many other events are organised within the Faculty of Arts and across the University by the Institute for Advanced Studies, a major forum for interdisciplinary research.

 A large number of graduates from this programme develop careers in higher education or work on high-level research projects in the field of English literature; some graduates take up careers in freelance writing and editing.